gracequantum/tensor/README.md

 }
 ```

 ## Acknowledgments
 The author(s) highly acknowledge the following people, project(s) and organization(s) (sorted in alphabetical order):

 ALPS project, Chunyu Sun, D. N. Sheng, Grace Song, Hong-Chen Jiang, itensor.org, Le Zhao, Shuo Yang, Thomas P. Devereaux, Wayne Zheng, Xiaoyu Dong, Yifan Jiang, Yifeng Chen, Zheng-Yu Weng

 You can not meet this library without anyone of them.
-And the basic part of this library was developed when (one of) the author R. Sun was a visiting student at Stanford University.
-So R. Sun want to give special thanks to his co-advisors Hong-Chen Jiang, Prof. Thomas P. Devereaux and their postdoctors Yifan Jiang and Cheng Peng.
+And the basic part of this library was developed when (one of) the author Rong-Yang Sun was a visiting student at Stanford University.
+So R.-Y. Sun want to give special thanks to his co-advisors Hong-Chen Jiang, Prof. Thomas P. Devereaux and their postdoctors Yifan Jiang and Cheng Peng.